Elevenlabs AudioNative Player

 }

 In the above example, the User and Post models are defined.
-The User model contains the fields id, name, email and posts The id field is set as a primary key using the @id annotation, and as an autoincrement field using the @default(autoincrement()) annotation.
+The User model contains the fields idnameemail and posts.
+The id field is set as a primary key using the @id annotation and as an autoincrement field using the @default(autoincrement()) annotation.
 The email field is set to be unique using the @unique annotation.
-The User model also has a relationship with the Post model via the posts field.
+The User model also relates to the Post model via the posts field.

-After defining the data models, you can generate the source code for the models using the Prisma CLI tool.
-Simply use the prisma generate command to generate the source code for the data models.
+After defining the data models, you can generate their source code using the Prisma CLI tool.
+Simply use the Prisma generate command to generate the source code.

 Provided that you can use the prisma generate command to generate the source code for the data models.